 Through this project, GBRA will collect SWQM data to characterize the Plum Creek watershed, including the contributing wastewater effluents.
 Monitoring data will be used to assess and evaluate the effectiveness of the BMPs that have been or will be implemented in the watershed as a result of the Plum Creek WPP.
-The sampling regime will include diurnal, spring flow and targeted monitoring under high flow and more typical base flow conditions over the next ten months.
+The sampling regime will include biological assessment, diurnal, spring flow and targeted monitoring under high flow and more typical base flow conditions over the next three years.
 This will provide a more complete and representative data set to characterize the Plum Creek watershed and document water quality improvements.

 GBRA will conduct the work performed under this project including technical and financial supervision, preparation of status reports, coordination with local stakeholders, SWQM sample collection and analysis, and data management.
 GBRA will participate in the PCWP, Steering Committee, and Technical Advisory Group in order to communicate project goals, activities and accomplishments to affected parties.
-GBRA will continue to host and maintain an Internet webpage http://www.gbra.org/plumcreek/ for the dissemination of information.

 Currently, routine ambient water quality data is collected monthly at 3 main stem stations by GBRA (17406, 12640 and 12647) through the Clean Rivers Program.
-Ammonia nitrogen and total kjeldahl nitrogen are currently monitored at these 3 stations bimonthly.
-Through this project, GBRA will conduct routine ambient monitoring at an additional 5 sites monthly over 21 months, collecting field, conventional, stream flow and bacteria parameter groups.
+Ammonia nitrogen and total kjeldahl nitrogen are currently monitored by the CRP at these 3 stations bimonthly.
+Through this project, GBRA will conduct routine ambient monitoring at an additional 4 sites monthly over 48 months, collecting field, conventional, stream flow and bacteria parameter groups.
 Conventional parameters for routine analysis will include total suspended solids, turbidity, sulfate, chloride, nitrate nitrogen, ammonia nitrogen, total kjelhdahl nitrogen, chlorophyll a, pheophytin, total hardness, and total phosphorus.
 Field parameters are temperature, pH, dissolved oxygen, and specific conductance.
 Flow parameters are stream flow, flow measurement method, and flow severity.
 Bacteria parameters are E. coli.
 The GBRA will also collect additional bimonthly ammonia nitrogen and total kjeldahl nitrogen at stations 17406, 12640 and 12647.
-This will complement the existing routine ambient monitoring regime conducted by GBRA such that the same routine water quality monitoring is conducted monthly at 8 sites in the Plum Creek watershed.
+This will complement the existing routine ambient monitoring regime conducted by GBRA such that the same routine water quality monitoring is conducted monthly at 7 sites in the Plum Creek watershed.

-GBRA will conduct targeted watershed monitoring at 37 sites twice per season, once under dry weather conditions and once under wet weather conditions, collecting field, conventional, flow and bacteria parameter groups.
+GBRA will conduct targeted watershed monitoring at 34 sites twice per quarter, once under dry weather conditions and once under wet weather conditions, collecting field, conventional, flow and bacteria parameter groups.
 Conventional parameters for targeted monitoring will be limited to total suspended solids, nitrate nitrogen, ammonia nitrogen, total kjeldahl nitrogen, and total phosphorus.
-Sampling period extends through 7 seasons.
-The 8 routine monitoring stations will only be resampled if targeted weather conditions have not been collected for the representative season during the course of routine sample collection.
+Sampling period extends through 16 seasons.
+The 7 routine monitoring stations will only be resampled if targeted weather conditions have not been collected for the representative quarter during the course of routine sample collection.
 Spatial, seasonal and meteorological variation will be captured in these snapshots of watershed water quality.

-GBRA will conduct 24-hour DO monitoring at 8 sites monthly during the months of the index period collecting field and flow parameter groups.
+GBRA will conduct 24-hour DO monitoring at 7 sites monthly during the months of the index period collecting field and flow parameter groups.
 These sites shall be the same as the sites for routine ambient monitoring.
-The index period of each year extends over 8 months (March through October), during each year of the project, but this project will only collect diel samples for 6 months during the second year of the project, because the contract will only extend through 21 months of sampling.
+The index period of each year extends over 8 months (March through October), during each year of the project, except for year 3, in which the diurnal sampling will end at the end of the contract period.
+GBRA will continue to maintain the continuous monitoring site throughout the project.

 GBRA will conduct effluent monitoring at seven wastewater treatment facilities (WWTFs) once per month collecting field, conventional, flow, bacteria and effluent parameter groups.
-The sampling period will extend over 21 months.
+The sampling period will extend over 48 months.
 This will characterize WWTF contributions to flow regime and pollutant loadings.
 Conventional parameters for wastewater effluents are total suspended solids, sulfate, chloride, nitrate nitrogen, ammonia nitrogen, total kjehldahl nitrogen, and total phosphorus.
 Effluent parameters are BOD, CBOD and COD.
-To supplement the data collected at the WWTFs, GBRA will compile all the weekly permit effluent monitoring data as submitted by permittees that includes BOD/CBOD, TSS, volatile suspended solids, E. coli, ammonia nitrogen and total phosphorus from seven WWTFs.